jadebono/python_exercises/README.md

 Hints:

-1. In case of input data being supplied to the question, it should be assumed to from input();
+1. In case of input data being supplied to the question, it should be assumed to come from the input() function;
 2. Add input validation to ensure that the supplied string is indeed a comma-separated sequence.

 Solution: